JeswinSunsi/JeswinSunsi/README.md

 View my <a href="https://github.com/JeswinSunsi/Documents/blob/main/resume/JeswinResume.pdf">Resume here</a>

 ##### RIGHT NOW
-- Working for the State Election Commission, Kerala
+- Working for the State Election Commission, Kerala - View a <a href="https://www.thehindu.com/news/national/kerala/kerala-btech-students-develop-evm-track-software-for-state-election-commission/article70295990.ece">news report here</a>
 - Building a from-scratch ecommerce storefront for an MSME based in Oman
 - Creating Pundit - [Patent applied] text generation pipeline for low parameter LLMs (SLMs)
 - These repos are private for now.
 Send me a DM and you can have a peak :)